pcrockett/backup/CONTRIBUTING.md

 for your day-to-day committing._ You just need to make sure all _pull requests_ have a Conventional Commit title.

-If you did your Conventional Commits correctly, you can create a release PR with a version bump and a `make changelog`.
-Make sure the final commit message looks like `chore(release): ...`.
+If you did your Conventional Commits correctly,

-After that's merged, you can run the Release workflow via `make release`.
+1. `make prepare-release`
+2. `git add . && git commit`
+3. `make release-pr`
+4. merge the PR
+5. `make release`

 ## Testing